yoyongxuan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given Student ID is invalid.
+The list is empty.
     * 1a1.
 CadetHQ shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 * 1b.
-The given Student ID is not in the list.
+The student ID is invalid.
     * 1b1.
 CadetHQ shows an error message.
+    * 1b2.
+User makes request again with updated index.

+      Steps 1b1 - 1b2 repeat until the index is valid.

+      Use case resumes from step 1.

+* 1c.
+The given Student ID is not in the list.
+    * 1c1.
+CadetHQ shows an error message.
+    * 1c2.
+User makes the request again with updated Student ID.

+      Steps 1c1 - 1c2 repeat until the Student ID is one found in the list.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

 ___

-**Use case: Record a student's grade via list index**
+**Use case: UC10 - Record a student's grade via list index**

 **MSS**

-1. User requests to <u>list students</u>
-2. User requests to record grade of a specific student in the list, inputting test name and score
+1. User requests to record grade of a specific student in the list, inputting test name and score
-3. CadetHQ updates student's record
+2. CadetHQ updates student's record
-4. CadetHQ displays student's grade
+3. CadetHQ displays student's grade

     Use case ends.

 **Extensions**

 * 1a.
 The list is empty.
+    * 1a1.
+CadetHQ shows an error message.

       Use case ends.

-* 2a.
-The given index is invalid.
+* 1b.
+The given index is invalid and/or out of bounds.

-    * 2a1.
+    * 1b1.
 CadetHQ shows an error message.
+    * 1b2.
+User makes the request again with updated index.

+      Steps 1b1 - 1b2 repeat until the index is valid and in bounds.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 2b.
+* 1c.
 Details missing in input.

-    * 2b1.
+    * 1c1.
 CadetHQ shows an error message.
+    * 1c2.
+User makes request again with updated information.

+      Steps 1c1 - 1c2 repeat until there are no missing details.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 2c.
+* 1d.
 Details are not in an acceptable format.

-    * 2c1.
+    * 1d1.
 CadetHQ shows an error message.
+    * 1d2.
+User makes request again with updated format.

+      Steps 1d1 - 1d2 repeat until formatting is acceptable.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 ___

-**Use case: Record a student's grade via Student ID**
+**Use case: UC11 - Record a student's grade via Student ID**

 **MSS**